harribailye/BlogPost/README.md

 # BlogPost
 This blog post was written for a university assignment.
 'Blog_Code.Rmd' contains the code that was used to create the report.
-'Final_Blog' contains the final blog post, to view this, you may have to download the pdf.
-This report demonstrates my ability to communicate my data findings to my audience.
+'Final_Blog_Post.pdf' contains the final blog post, to view this, you may have to download the pdf.
+This report demonstrates my ability to communicate my data findings to my audience in a way that suits the target audience.